Kunstmaan/snipsonian/packages/snipsonian-scss/docs/content/utility/object-fit.md

 # Object fit

-Object-fit mixin with fallbacks for unsuported browsers.
+Object-fit mixin, fallbacks for unsuported browsers are <strong>not</strong> provided.

 |  |  |
 | ---: | --- |